feldgendler/bintag/README.md

   specified offset (defaults to offset 0).
 The buffer must be large enough to contain the data.
 A non-zero offset specified here does not affect the offset calculations within the template (that is, the start of the template is still considered to have offset 0).
+The method returns the number of bytes written.

 Compiled templates and arrays of compiled templates can be used within other templates, in a manner similar to buffers: